 With over 2000 performances and six years as 'Jerry Lee Lewis' under his belt, Martin has now hung up his wig as he continues on his musical journey.

-He has now produced three full-length albums and two EPs, has co-written a new musical, "Bright Side", has just opened a new one-man show, "Elton John: It's A Little Bit Funny", and is a regular headliner on luxury cruise ships around the world.
+He has now written and produced three full-length albums, two EPs, a musical, and a number of one-man shows, including his latest touring production It's A Little Bit Funny.
+He is currently headlining on luxury cruise ships around the world.